Welcome to the TrueSight Capacity Optimization trial

 - vSphere view provides detailed visibility of your virtual environment based on vSphere, in terms of clusters, hosts, resource pool, datastores and VMs.
 This view automatically provides indicators such as “spare capacity” at cluster level and estimated “days to saturation” for hosts, datastores and VMs.
 Recommendations on how to increase the efficiency (e.g. reduce resources for overallocated clusters or move idle VMs) and reduce the risk (e.g. remove old VM snapshots) are also provided.

 - KVM view provides detailed visibility of your virtual environment based on KVM, including over/under-provisioned and estimated saturations of hosts and partitions.

 - Hyper-V view provides detailed visibility on your virtual environment based on Hyper-V in terms of clusters, hosts and partitions.
 This view automatically provides indicators such as “spare capacity” at cluster level and estimated “days to saturation” for hosts and partitions.

 - AIX view provides detailed visibility on your virtual environment based on AIX in terms of hosts, pools and partitions.
 This view automatically provides capacity information such as unused cores and unused memory at host level and estimated saturations for hosts and partitions.
 It also provides information related to partitons exceeding entitlement and and most used and under-utilized partitions.

 The documentation of all the views is available here: documentation on Best Practice views.

 - have the opportunity to try to create your custom view in the modern and mobile ready UI.
-Just hit the ‘Create a new custom View’ entry highlighted in the snapshot below and use the trial credentials to start this exciting experience:
+Just hit the ‘Add new page’ entry highlighted in the snapshot below in one of the available custom view examples and use the trial credentials to start this exciting experience: